Randy Arozarena Player Props: Rays vs. Nationals

 Nationals Pitching Rankings (2022)

-- The pitching staff for the Nationals had a collective 7.8 K/9 last season, which ranked 23rd in MLB.
+- The pitching staff for the Nationals had a collective 7.8 K/9 last season, which ranked 23rd in the league.

-- Kuhl takes the mound for his first start of the season for the Nationals.
+- Corbin (0-1) pitches for the Nationals to make his second start of the season.

-- The 30-year-old right-hander started and threw 3 1/3 innings when he last appeared Saturday, Oct.
-1 against the Los Angeles Dodgers.
+- The lefty last pitched on Thursday against the Atlanta Braves, when he went three innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.